layamba25/SplunkEngineerTraining/AWS/Terraform/README.md

 ns-186.awsdns-23.com.
 ```

-If you don't have your domain, share this NS record with me to add the my domain.
+If you don't have your own domain, share this NS record with me to add the my domain.
 If you have your own domain, go to your Domain Provider and add all these as a new Name Server